lazywithclass/headless-horde/README.md

 ## Ideas and nice to have stuff

+ * make all tests run on the localhost http server, with the page specified in the fixtures

  * what about using https://github.com/caolan/async instead of Seq?
 It seems to have a clener API

  * what about replacing underscore with lodash?
 Why?